 Best Grocery Stock #3: Sprouts Farmers Market (SFM)

 While big-box grocery stores struggle, niche players have found success, especially in areas that cater to a more health-conscious consumer.
 One example is Sprouts Farmers Market, a health-oriented grocery store that specializes in natural and organic foods.
 Sprouts had its initial public offering in 2013.
-Approximately 90% of the company’s more than 20,000 products are natural or organic.

 Source: Investor Presentation